Rates to be Used for Calculating Long-Term Operation and Maintenance Cost Bonds for Water Supply Replacement—Mining Operations

 For background information and supporting documentation regarding the rates, contact the Bureau of Mining Programs, Division of Permitting and Compliance, P.O.
 Box 8461, Harrisburg, PA 17105-8461, (717) 787-5103.

-The rates in this notice will become effective on April 1, 2019.
+The rates in this notice will become effective April 1, 2021.
 They will remain in effect until new rates are published.
-It is anticipated that these new rates will be published in February 2020, to be effective April 1, 2020.
+It is anticipated new rates will be published in February 2022, to be effective April 1, 2022.

 No part of the information on this site may be reproduced for profit or sold for profit.